Alan Greenspan: Honors

 In 1976, Greenspan received the U.S. Senator John Heinz Award for Greatest Public Service by an Elected or Appointed Official, an award given out annually by Jefferson Awards.

 In 1989, Greenspan was elected as a fellow of the American Statistical Association.

 Greenspan was elected to the American Philosophical Society in 2000.

-On September 26, 2002, Greenspan received an honorary knighthood from Queen Elizabeth II.

 In 2004, Greenspan received the Dwight D. Eisenhower Medal for Leadership and Service, from Eisenhower Fellowships.
 In 2005, he became the first recipient of the Harry S. Truman Medal for Economic Policy, presented by the Harry S. Truman Library Institute.
 In 2007, Greenspan was the recipient of the inaugural Thomas Jefferson Foundation Medal in Citizen Leadership, presented by the University of Virginia.

 On April 19, 2012, Greenspan received the Eugene J. Keogh Award for Distinguished Public Service from NYU.